clue/reactphp-sqlite/README.md

 $db->query('SELECT * FROM user WHERE id > :id', ['id' => $id]);
 ```

+All placeholder values will automatically be mapped to the native SQLite
+datatypes and all result values will automatically be mapped to the
+native PHP datatypes.
+This conversion supports `int`, `float`, `string`
+(text) and `null`.
+SQLite does not have a native boolean type, so `true`
+and `false` will be mapped to integer values `1` and `0` respectively.

 #### quit()

 The `quit(): PromiseInterface<void, Exception>` method can be used to